xilution/xilution-react-todomvc/README.md

 1. [Create a Xilution Subscriber Account](https://register.xilution.com)
 	* Limited access to Xilution's Beta and Test environments is Free for registered users.
-	* When prompted for product selections, choose Elements - Data Accessor and Business Basics - Identity.
+	* When prompted for product selections, choose Elements - Neon and Business Basics - Identity.

 1. [Install Git](https://git-scm.com/downloads)